 Internal Displacement African Overview

-Conflict and forced displacement increase the poverty divide in Africa; lingering conflict and forced displacement increase the poverty divide in Africa causes Africa’s five highest internal displacement countries due to widespread disasters, conflict, and violence.
+Africa’s five highest internal displacement countries are due to widespread disasters, conflict, and violence.

-According to the World Bank, although great strides have been made towards poverty reduction in Africa, the region hosts half of the world’s extreme poor.
-Latest estimates suggest that the share of the African population in extreme poverty declined from 57% in 1990 to 41% in 2013.
+According to the World Bank, although great strides have been made toward poverty reduction in Africa, the region hosts half of the world’s extremely poor.
+The latest estimates suggest that the share of the African population in extreme poverty declined from 57% in 1990 to 41% in 2013.

 Over the next 10 years, only one in four of Africa’s youth is expected to find a salary job.
 This lack of opportunities threatens the realization of the money dividend.
 Forced displacement is a challenge in Africa that also increases the poverty divide.